-2018 Work Weekend Policies and Guidelines
+Work Weekend Policies and Guidelines

-What and when are Work Weekends?
+What and when are Work Weekends

-There’s road and trail repair, ditch digging, drinking beer around the fire pit, building the Bug and the Temple, putting up huts for Rangers and Sanctuary, placing theme camps and art projects, and all sorts of other good things.
-Come prepared to help with Firefly infrastructure, and when the day’s work is done, enjoy camping and socializing with other volunteers.
+There’s road and trail repair, ditch digging, building the Bug and the Temple, putting up huts for Rangers, Kitchen Cafe, and Sanctuary, placing theme camps and art projects, and much more.
+Come prepared to help with Firefly Infrastructure, and when the day’s work is done, enjoy camping and socializing with other volunteers around the fire pit.

-Who’s in charge here?
+Who’s in charge during the Work Weekends

 Lots of people are working to coordinate the work weekends.
-The Work Weekend Core Leads for 2018 are Matt Ashby and Aisling; the Infrastructure Cluster Lead is Jesse Campbell.
+The Work Weekend Core Leads for 2019 are Matt Ashby and Aisling; the Infrastructure Cluster Lead is Jesse Campbell.
 We can answer your questions!

 Check in when you arrive.
 Follow the signs across the field and uphill to the entrance to the forest.
 To the right of the entrance will be a shelter with the clipboard where you can check yourself in.